 As of the earlier of the sale date or the transfer date for an approved transfer of servicing, the transferor servicer and the transferee servicer have joint and several liability with respect to all duties, selling representations and warranties, recourse and repurchase obligations, all obligations under agreements previously made by the transferor servicer or any previous seller or servicer with Fannie Mae, and servicing responsibilities and liabilities relating to the transferred mortgage loans and acquired properties.
+Additionally, when Fannie Mae does not reimburse additional fees incurred as a result of a servicing transfer, the transferee servicer is responsible for any legal fees incurred as a result of the servicing transfer.

 Fannie Mae does not release the transferor servicer of its obligations with respect to the transferred mortgage loans or acquired properties.
 Fannie Mae reserves the right to require payment of any proceeds of the servicing transfer to offset any claims Fannie Mae may have against the transferor servicer or transferee servicer.
-Both the transferor servicer and the transferee servicer agree to indemnify and hold Fannie Mae harmless against all

-Fannie Mae losses arising out of a failure to fully transfer all documents, records, and funds.
+Both the transferor servicer and the transferee servicer agree to indemnify and hold Fannie Mae harmless against all Fannie Mae losses arising out of a failure to fully transfer all documents, records, and funds.